-In spring quarter, we will provide a dynamic curriculum to you through two primary tools: Canvas and Zoom.
+We have been using Zoom and Canvas for remote learning.
 Canvas is already used across campus, and offers a platform for content delivery and program communication.
 Zoom will support real-time class meetings.
 Both Canvas and Zoom can be accessed from mobile devices, tablets, and computers.

 Faculty are aware that students have different levels of access to technology and high-speed internet, and will be as flexible as possible in designing and delivering instruction.

 We plan to continue our guidelines for remote learning issued in the spring.
 This means all learning this summer quarter will be under remote conditions.

 There may be some exceptions considered, given the phased nature of the governor’s most recent guidelines.
 Under certain conditions and by petition only, some exceptions may be provided for learning activities that are planned to occur in the second half of the summer.

 Get additional details about individual learning options for Summer 2020.